-The key to managing and responding to DoS attacks is to be careful in the use of resources when responding to interaction.
-Put simply, a system has a choice to respond to a communication or to ignore it.
-In order to avoid vulnerability to DoS attacks a service provider should be careful not to commit resources beyond those implied by the current state of interactions; this permits a graduation in commitment by the service provider that mirrors any commitment on the part of service consumers and attackers alike.
+- 3134 Although many DoS attacks can typically be thwarted by intrusion detection systems, they are sometimes - 3135 difficult to detect because requests to services seem to be legitimate.
+It is therefore prudent to be careful - 3136 in the use of resources when responding to requests.
+If a known consumer tries to interact via a public - interface that is not specified in the service contract, a service is not obliged to notice such an interaction - 3138 request.
+In order to avoid vulnerability to DoS attacks, a service provider should be careful not to commit - 3139 resources beyond those implied by the current state of interactions; this permits a graduation in - 3140 commitment by the service provider that mirrors any commitment on the part of service consumers and - attackers alike.
+A successful approach, however, cannot be implemented at the service-level alone it - 3142 involves a defense-in-depth strategy, coupling the use of intrusion detection systems, routers, firewalls, - and providing the protections discussed in this section.

-5.2.5 Identity and Access Control
+5.2.5 Access Control

-5.2.5.1 Identity Propagation
+5.2.5.1 Conveying Authentication and Authorization Information